 InterExchange commits to quick response times and providing personal attention to all applicants.
 If you have any questions as you consider applying or leading up to your program, we are always happy to help.
 Feel free to email us or give us a call at 1.800.597.3675 - we look forward to hearing from you!

-Upon arrival, you’ll have four nights of pre-booked accommodation in Dublin.
+Upon arrival, you’ll have three nights of pre-booked accommodation in Dublin.
 In addition to your orientation meeting in Dublin, you will also have unlimited access to our partner's hosting and resource center throughout your time on the program, including internet and printer access.
 Friendly staff are available for a CV review and advice regarding your work goals.
 You will receive a Work & Travel Ireland handbook as well as an Irish SIM card with a local phone number, and you’ll have access to social events and social media groups.

 InterExchange remains available once your program ends.
 Join our events, apply for our Alumni Grant, link up with Exchange Visitors on our Innovation Award-nominated Language Partner Program, and enjoy postings on jobs and other resources in our alumni groups and newsletters!